mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 decided upon a massive effort to find permanent solutions to its problems.
-Beginning in 76, the Pacification Campaigns as they became known were a combination of economic, diplomatic and military operations which brought many ‘holdout’ worlds into the Imperium and found solutions to most of the long–term problems plaguing Imperial expansion.
+Beginning in 76, the Pacification Campaigns as they became known were a combination of economic, diplomatic and military operations which brought many 'holdout' worlds into the Imperium and found solutions to most of the long–term problems plaguing Imperial expansion.

 The Pacification Campaigns were over by 120, and marked the end of the rapid growth of the Imperium.
-From then on expansion was gradual, by a process referred to as ‘border creep’.
-Eventually the borders came up against natural or political obstacles such as rifts or the outer edge of another polity’s territory.
+From then on expansion was gradual, by a process referred to as 'border creep'.
+Eventually the borders came up against natural or political obstacles such as rifts or the outer edge of another polity's territory.

 Numerous conflicts have erupted, mostly along the borders, since the end of the Pacification Campaigns.
 Some have even threatened